 Since then, blogging has in itself become a new form of mass-media.
 Another important aspect of blogging is that it is interactive.
 Readers can leave a comment and this interaction helps enrich both the blogger and the reader ultimately enhancing the content.
 It is a two way process in which everybody learns, and grows.

 Many argue that a blogger and a journalist connot be regarded as being equal.
 A blogger, many opine, provides one with the information he presumes to be correct.
 Political blogs debate and decide the future of a political movement, or a candidate.
 One blogs whatever comes to one’s mind without evaluating the pros and cons of it.
 Many a time this has resulted in unforeseen reversals and defamation especially when one is blogging about political campaigns or celebrities.
 A blog is all about sharing what you know and journalism is simply about what people ought to know.
 There is a stark difference between both of them but, in recent times the lines between them seem to blur.

 Blogging has come to be a part and parcel of journalism.
 It has joined the main stream media.
 It has also grown mature and responsible over the years.

 For instance we have The Huffington Post which is popularly known as the internet newspaper and covers almost everything that happens around the world.
 Likewise there are Mashable and Gizmodo which blog about social media and all the latest gadgets, respectively.
 Another big one is Gawker which is considered as the most successful company in the blog-oriented journalism.
 The objectivity which is the foundational word in journalism is slowly finding its way in the blogger’s dictionary, however, it is yet to emerge as a powerful and inherent quality.

 Now, here comes the question – Are blogs the new journalism?
 Are bloggers journalists?
 What do you think?
-Drop in a message below or mail us at [email protected]FLAG THIS POST
+Drop in a message below or mail us at [email protected]REPORT THIS POST